 If you prefer modern, try either Aria Las Vegas, 3730 Las Vegas Blvd.
 S. (www.arialasvegas.com; [tel] 702/590-7111) or the Cosmopolitan of Las Vegas, 3708 Las Vegas Blvd.
 S. (www.cosmopolitanlasvegas.com; [tel] 702/698-7000).
 Both offer dramatic, art-inspired rooms bursting with eye-candy, with Aria’s dramatic sculptures and natural lighting and the Cosmo’s three-story chandelier and evocative decor.

 The themed madness has been toned down at most casinos, but you can still get a geo-location giggle with the Big Apple silliness at New York-New York, 3790 Las Vegas Blvd.
-S. (www.newyorknewyork.com; [tel] 702/740-6969), complete with the facades of famous Gotham landmarks looming around you; the walk-like-an-Egyptian madness of Luxor Las Vegas, 3900 Las Vegas Blvd.
-S. (www.luxor.com; [tel] 702/262-4444), which is still there if you look hard enough for it; or the Gallic-inspired romance of Paris Las Vegas, 3655 Las Vegas Blvd.
+S. (www.newyorknewyork.com; [tel] 702/740-6969), complete with the facades of famous Gotham landmarks looming around you; the iconic pyramid of Luxor Las Vegas, 3900 Las Vegas Blvd.
+S. (www.luxor.com; [tel] 702/262-4444), which still lights up the night even if the interior is transformed; the i or the Gallic-inspired romance of Paris Las Vegas, 3655 Las Vegas Blvd.
 S. (www.parislasvegas.com; [tel] 702/946-7000), including legs of the Eiffel Tower replica sticking down into the casino.

 If luxury and high limits are your thing, go to the fraternal twin casinos at Wynn Las Vegas/Encore Las Vegas, 3131 Las Vegas Blvd.
 S. (www.wynnlasvegas.com; [tel] 800/320-7125).
 The former is a large garden-inspired space with luxurious seating and fabrics, while the latter is a more intimate, European-gambling-parlor–style room infused with natural light.